Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 Just as babies understand words long before they show it, the same goes with signing.

-Depending on your baby's age and interest, he might start using the signs after only a few days or after several weeks.
-If it takes time, don't be discouraged.
+Depending on your baby’s age and interest, he or she might start using the signs after only a few days or after several weeks.
+If it takes time, don’t be discouraged.

 Get your family involved

-Ask your spouse and older siblings to help out.
-This way your infant will se the signs more often and everybody in the family will be able to understand the baby's signs when he starts doing them.
+Ask your spouse and your baby’s older siblings to help out.
+This way your infant will see the signs more often and everybody in the family will be able to understand the baby’s signs when he starts doing them.

-In addition to learning material you by, of course you should also check out the free resources around the web if you want to learn more.
+In addition to learning material you buy, you should of course also check out the free resources around the web if you want to learn more.
+Youtube has a lot of good material these days.

-For example you are likely to be able to find pictures of specific signs in your country, as well as forums to discuss baby signing, classes to attend, books and more.
+In addition, you are likely to be able to find pictures of specific signs in your country, as well as forums to discuss baby signing, classes to attend, books, and more.

 Comments